jaybeecave/resume/README.md

 &bull; __LinkedIn__ [linkedin.com/in/joshuacave](https://linkedin.com/in/joshuacave "Josh's LinkedIn")

 ## Summary
 A passionate software developer specializing in full stack applications.
-I have 7 years experience with a strong technical ability in both C# and Golang along with VueJS on the front end.
+I have 7 years experience with a strong technical ability in both C# and Golang, along with VueJS on the front end.

 Having worked in contract positions for the last 3 years, I now realize how much I miss working with other developers and like minded people.
 I am now seeking a new opportunity with a strong team focus that will provide the next big challenge in my career.